truenas/middleware/docs/userguide/index.rst

 Configuration
 -------------

 Before you can create any jails, you must first configure which volume or dataset will be used to hold the jails.
-To do so, click Jails → Configuration to access the screen shown in Figure 10.1a.
+To do so, click
+:menuselection:`Jails --> Configuration` to access the screen shown in Figure 10.1a.

 **Figure 13.1a: Global Jail Configuration**